-Just some of the logging configuration options you’ll be able to customize include, but are not limited to:
+According to The Blog Starter just some of the blogging configuration options you’ll be able to customize include, but are not limited to:

 Executor options are going to handle the heavy lifting when it comes to taking active security measures against threats that have been identified by the Suhosin installation.